 1. New Comfortable Bras

-With an increase in breast size, you will need a bra that not only makes their shape look good, but provides the right support for them as well.
+With an increase in breast size, you will need a bra that makes their shape look good and provides the right support for them.
 A cotton bra works wonders since your breasts will be tender and sensitive at this stage.

 2. Avoid Sickness

-Nobody gets sick on purpose but it’s great to take all the necessary precautions to avoid it from occurring at all.
-Washing hands properly with sanitizers and clean water before eating or preparing food goes a long way in keeping you healthy.
-Avoiding crowds and areas susceptible to various germs and organisms is necessary as well.
-Use of nasal sprays or certain oils can help you set up the first line of defence.
+Nobody gets sick on purpose, but it’s great to take all the necessary precautions to avoid it from occurring at all.
+Washing hands properly with sanitisers and clean water before eating or preparing food goes a long way in keeping you healthy.
+Avoiding crowds and areas susceptible to various germs and organisms is also necessary.
+The use of nasal sprays or certain oils can help you set up the first line of defence.

 3. Healthy Diet

 Cravings will occur, but care must be taken to avoid heartburn or indigestions.
 Consuming chocolates, citrus juices, mustard, and fried foods are criminal in this regard.
 The baby already causes nausea, and consuming these will further aggravate it.

 Timely meals and routines are a necessity.
 These keep your body informed and help you time activities properly.
 The inclusion of water and fibrous foods reduces constipation, setting a cycle of bowel movements at the right times.

 5. Skin Care